Red-spotted Purple

 Photos: Sharon Mammoser

-The Caterpillar Is a Frass-inating Master of Disguise!
+The Caterpillar: A Frass-inating Master of Disguise

 Insect poop is called frass.